kentico-ericd/kontent-google-sheets-add-on/README.md

 After clicking the __Run__ button, please wait while the script runs.
 When it’s finished, a new window Sheet is created containing a detailed record of the operations taken per-row and general information:

 ![Import log](/img/log.png)

+## Locating and updating existing items

+Depending on what information is available in the sheet, existing items in your project are located differently:

+- If the row contains an `external_id`:
+  - Existing items are located based on `external_id`.
+Name is ignored, and if the `external_id` is not found, a new item is created with that ID.
+  - For both new items and existing items, you are able to update the `name` and `codename` of the content item if those values are present in the row.
+- If there is no `external_id`:
+  - Existing items are located based on `name`.
+If no existing item is found with that name, a new item is created with that name.
+  - If a new item is created, you can specify the `codename` and `external_id` for the new item.
+  - If an existing item was found, you can only update the `codename` of the item. `external_id` cannot be updated, only specified on creation of the item.

 ## Batching